nbrest/kamehouse/troubleshoot-issues.md

 openssl pkcs12 -export -in kamehouse.pem -out kamehouse.pkcs12
 ```
-Then put `kamehouse.crt` and `kamehouse.pkcs12` in the directories pointed to by the properties with the same name in commons.properties
+Then put `kamehouse.crt` and `kamehouse.pkcs12` in the directories pointed to by the properties with the same name in `commons.properties`

-To create an encrypted file with the content kamehouse needs encrypted, use the unit test createEncryptedKameHouseFileTest().
+To create an encrypted file with the content kamehouse needs encrypted, use the unit test `EncryptionUtilsTest.createEncryptedKameHouseFileTest()`.
 Planning to move that functionality to a command line tool